Puggo1145/my-react/README.md

 For that, React often keeps 2 fiber trees in the memory at the same time.

-- current tree: the fiber tree represents current UI shown to the user
+- **current tree**: the fiber tree represents current UI shown to the user
-- workInProgress tree: the fiber tree used to calculate the next update during the rendering process
+- **workInProgress tree**: the fiber tree used to calculate the next update during the rendering process

 Nodes on the two trees are correspondingly connected by a property called: